 With my German rose and shipmate Gaby

 When my friend Gaby asked me to go on a cruise with her, I was sceptical.
 Never having taken a cruise I wasn't sure if being cooped up for days was my idea of relaxation.
 When she told me it was on the Queen Mary 2, then wild horses couldn't keep me away.
 I was wearing my new nautical style dress as we met in Hamburg at 5am (and I was on time!) and flew to Southhampton via British Airways.
-Our journey had begun on Cunard's Queen Mary 2 to Hamburg.
+Our journey of nostalgia had begun on Cunard's Queen Mary 2 to Hamburg.
 A journey of two nights and three days, we talked non-stop on the way there, and revelled in images of romantic passenger ship voyages and strapping young marines.
 As we approached the dock, we almost squealed with delight as we saw her Majesty for the first time.

 We arrived at our balcony suite and were welcomed with a bottle of champagne, which we promptly drunk and had ordered a second bottle before we had even set sail!
 And off we went into the glorious sunshine and holiday feeling, it could have almost been St Tropez!
 The next few days were a blur of wining and dining, theatre and gallery visits, shopping and visiting every restaurant and bar and event for that matter, on the ship.
 And lots of Selfies.
 If you do one cruise in your life, it has to be on this glorious ship.

 5. Drink good wine out of an antique glass